pingcap/docs/dev/reference/configuration/tidb-server/tidb-specific-variables.md

 Depending on PD scheduling and the load condition of TiKV, Region split might take a long time.
 This variable determines whether to wait for all Regions to be split before returning the result to the client when executing `SPLIT REGION`.
 Value 1 means waiting for the split to complete before returning the result.
 0 means returning the result without waiting for Region split.

-It should be noted that during the region breakup, there will be some impact on the performance of writing and reading on the broken region.
-For batch writing, data importing, etc, it is recommended to wait for the region to be broken before start data importing.
+It should be noted that Region split can impact on the read/write performance on Regions being split.
+For scenarios such as batch writing and data importing, it is recommended to wait for the Region split to finish before data importing.

 ### tidb_wait_split_region_timeout